CapularisPerpetua/DoPy/README.md

 Personally, I have some work tasks that need tracking, and require being shared at least once a week in an email.
 But I also want to track subtasks, I want to track home tasks.
-I want to track everything I feel is worth tracking.# DoPy
+I want to track everything I feel is worth tracking.